publiccodenet/about/activities/communication/communications-plan.md

 # Communications plan

+The Foundation for Public Code relies on communications to [achieve its mission](../../organization/mission).

 ## Principles

 Our communications need to reflect our core values: open, quality, trust, community, helpful.
-They must also be non-partisan, in line with our [founding principles](https://about.publiccode.net/organization/mission.html#founding-principles).
+They must also be non-partisan, in line with our [founding principles](../../organization/mission.md#founding-principles).

 Our messages range from neutral in tone to positive and inspirational.
 Our community won’t be sustainable if we attract people motivated by fear or anger.